AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/index.md

 # Script Runtime
-The script runtime is a sandboxed JavaScript execution environment based on QuickJS to execute third-party JavaScript code securely and synchronously in another JavaScript environment.
+The script runtime is a sandboxed JavaScript execution environment based on [QuickJS](https://bellard.org/quickjs/) which allows to execute third-party JavaScript code securely and synchronously in another JavaScript environment.

 <InlineAlert slots="text" variant="warning"/>